SwissBorg/lithium/README.md

 partitions.
 As result both partitions will assume it is in theirs leading to all sorts of trouble.
 By downing them the partitions become clean partitions that do not overlap.

+# License
+The SwissBorg Split-Brain Resolver is Open Source and available under the Apache 2 License.